Tickets for the Panthéon of Paris. Walk Among the Greatest.

 What Your Ticket Includes

-One ticket gives you full access to everything inside.
-The central nave, the apse, the crypt where Marie Curie, Victor Hugo, Voltaire, and Rousseau rest, Foucault's pendulum in operation beneath the dome, monumental frescoes, and any temporary exhibitions running during your visit.
+A ticket gives you full access to everything inside.
+The central nave, the apse, the crypt where Marie Curie, Victor Hugo, Voltaire, and Rousseau rest, the functioning Foucault pendulum under the dome, monumental frescoes, and any temporary exhibition taking place during your visit.
 All included in the price.

 Icon: Free Entry Days